Alfresco/docs-alfresco/search-enterprise/latest/admin/index.md

 ### Sharding

 A shard is a small chunk of memory where indexed data is stored.
 Before you index Search Enterprise you can configure how many shards and replicas you want to use.
-How you configure the shards will depend on your intended data volume and the size of each Shard.
-Command to use:
+How you configure the shards will depend on your intended data volume and the size of each shard.
+Here's the command to use:

 ```bash
 curl -XPUT '<Search Enterprise URL>:<port>/<index name>?pretty' -H 'Content-Type: application/json' -d'